nokinger/serverTest/source/crossdev/rt_hints.rst

 | Thread 4      |60 | 54| 69|  54| 79|  79   | 54    |  89    |
 +---------------+---+---+---+----+---+-------+-------+--------+

-This few runs hints that it is very probable to catch high latencies if memory is not locked.

 Using cpu-affinity
 ==================

 CPU affinity means that a thread is given a certain cpu on which it may run.
 Other cpus will not receive that thread by the scheduler.
 A thread has by default no cpu-affinity.
-It can be set at any time, but best at the beginning, by using ``sched_setaffinity`` which might be used like
+It can be set at any time, but best at the beginning, by using ``sched_setaffinity`` which might be used like this:

 .. code-block:: cpp